efemberg11/GeoModel_rmakhman/FullSimLight/README.md

 ## Primary Generator

-The primary generator used by default is the Geant4 particle gun, but FullSimLight also supports the Pythia generator.
+The primary generator used by default is the Geant4 particle gun, but FullSimLight also supports the  [Pythia generator](http://home.thep.lu.se/Pythia/)

  ## Particle gun
  The particle gun used by default  will generate primary particles